European utilities urge policy reform to avert black-outs

 Without action, the CEOs said the sector would remain unworthy of investment and reliable power would be a thing of the past.

-"The risk of black-outs has never been higher," GDF Suez CEO Gerard Mestrallet said.
+"The risk of black-outs has never been higher," GDF Suez CEO GSZ.PA Gerard Mestrallet said.

 Europe's electricity bills, burdened by subsidies for renewables, are around double those in the United States, where shale gas has lowered costs, the CEOs noted.